travetto/travetto/notes/design/2022/CLEAN_SLATE_MODULES.md

    * Read file
    * Write file
    * List folder
+   * Stat file
-   * Stat filelisten to changes in the output .js files
+   * listen to changes in the output .js files
 *
 * Resources will need a hybrid approach of multiple loaders
    * In-memory for bundles